VIGNESHALLURI/Network-Traffic-Analysis-Wireshark/README.md

-                                Network Traffic Analysis using Wireshark Project Overview:-
+# Network Traffic Analysis using Wireshark

-In this project, I captured network traffic using Wireshark and analyzed basic network protocols to understand how communication happens.
+##  Project Description

-What I did:-
+This project demonstrates basic network traffic analysis using Wireshark.
+A packet capture (.pcap) file is analyzed to understand communication between devices.

--Captured live network traffic
+##  What I Did
--Applied DNS filter to observe domain queries
+- Captured network traffic using Wireshark
--Applied TCP filter to analyze communication
+- Applied DNS filter to observe domain queries
--Observed traffic on port 443 (HTTPS)
+- Analyzed TCP communication (3-way handshake)

-Tools Used:-
+- Checked source and destination IP addresses

--Wireshark
+## Key Observations

-Files in this project:-
+- DNS queries were made to domains like google.com and gstatic.com
--Network Traffic Analysis.pcap → captured traffic
+- TCP handshake (SYN, SYN-ACK, ACK) was observed
--screenshots → DNS and TCP analysis images
+- HTTPS traffic was identified using port 443

--report.txt → summary
+## Files Included

-Key Observations:-
+- Network Traffic Analysis.pcap
--DNS queries were made to domains like google.com and gstatic.com -TCP packets were exchanged between local system and external servers -HTTPS traffic was observed on port 443
+- screenshots folder (DNS + TCP analysis)
--Communication appeared normal
+- report.txt

-Conclusion:-
+## Conclusion
-This project helped me understand how DNS and TCP work in real network traffic using Wireshark.
+This project helped me understand how network communication works and how to analyze packets using Wireshark, which is useful for cybersecurity roles.